orfeotoolbox/let-it-snow/README.md

 # Let-it-snow
 ## Synopsis

-This code is a Python/OTB version of the snow cover extent detection algorithm for Sentinel-2 and Landsat-8 data.
+This code implements the snow cover extent detection algorithm LIS (Let It Snow) for Sentinel-2, Landsat-8 and SPOT4-Take5 data.

 The algorithm documentation with examples is available here: